GerlechJen/surfs_up/README.md

 dec_precipitation = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 12).all()
 dec_precipitation
 ```
-The summary statistics of this analysis after the two results are converted to a dataframe is also shown below:
+The summary statistics obtained after the results of the queries are converted to a dataframe are shown below:

 ![image3](https://github.com/GerlechJen/surfs_up/blob/main/Images/june_precipitation.png)

 ![image4](https://github.com/GerlechJen/surfs_up/blob/main/Images/december_precipitation.png)

-These additional  queries help to obtain data which shows that the month of December had a higher  maximum precipitation of 6.42 compared to that of June which was 4.43.
-The average precipitations recorded for December was also higher (0.2168) compared to the average precipitation for  june (0.1364)
+These additional  queries help to obtain results which show that the month of December had  more precipitation compared to the month of June.
+The maximum precipitation recorded in December was 6.42 and that of June was 4.43.
+The average precipitation recorded for December was also higher (0.2168) compared to that of june (0.1364)

-This helps to draw a more detailed conclusion that Oahu is colder and has more rains in December compared to June.
-However, the difference in the tempertaure and precipitation between June and December are not huge, which makes this business proposal more appealing.
+Thus, a more detailed conclusion on the weather at Oahu in the months of June and December can be drawn.
+In December, the temperature at Oahu is clower with more rains while in June the temperature at Oahu is higher with fewer rains.
+However, the difference in the tempertaure and precipitation between June and December is not much, which makes Oahu a good destination for the surf and shake business.

-2. I could also perform additional query to obtain temperature data in Oahu for the months of June and December for each station.